telerik/fiddler-everywhere-docs/knowledge-base/no-net-after-fiddler-exit.md

 ## Ubuntu Solution

-- [Disable the Live Traffic capturing]({%slug web-sessions-list%}#live-traffic-toolbar) and exit the Fiddler Everywhere application.
+1. In Fiddler Everywhere, [disable the Live Traffic capturing]({%slug web-sessions-list%}#live-traffic-toolbar) and close the application.
 - In Ubuntu, go to **Settings** > **Network**
 - Verify that the **Network Proxy** option is set to **Off** (or to your default proxy settings).
 If the Fiddler proxy is still present in the **Manual proxy**, remove it and disable the network proxy.